ShannonNoah/Information-retrieval-system/README.md

 1. Open the Evaluate_Assignment_2.ipynb file in your Jupyter Notebook environment.
 2. Upload the following files to the notebook: test.qrel, Results_title_text.txt, Results_miniLM.txt, Results_useLM.txt, Results_doc2vec.txt`
 3. Run the cells.

+## ✅ Summary of Enhancements ✅

+- Used top 50–100 BM25 results from Assignment 1 as the candidate set for re-ranking.
+- Applied three re-ranking techniques:
+    - MiniLM (SentenceTransformers)
+    - Universal Sentence Encoder (USE)
+    - Doc2Vec (Gensim)
+- Compared results against the original BM25 baseline using trec_eval.
+- Highlighted performance based on MAP and P@10.

 ## Algorithms, Data Structures, and Optimizations